composify-js/composify/packages/website/pages/docs/getting-started.md

 ## Edit visually

-Want to edit that JSX visually?
-Use the `Editor` component.
+To edit JSX in a visual way, use the `Editor` component.
 Just like `Renderer`, pass in your JSX string as source.

 ```jsx [editor.tsx]
 import { Editor } from '@composify/react/editor';